 If you’re in between jobs or don’t need to go to work immediately, your move can easily turn into a long vacation.
 All you need to do is put your stuff in storage.
 The price of a self storage unit is much cheaper than paying another month or two of rent, leaving you with extra cash to travel.

+There are at least eight reasons traveling is good for your health and well-being.
 Turning a move into a vacation can also help relieve the stress of being constantly at work.
 Instead of going straight from packing to unpacking, make moving easier by allowing yourself time to relax and take a break, especially if your vacation is laid back.
 A long walk on the beach followed by a massage is sure to ease the stress of moving.

 3. Avoid paying double rent